 Raw Honey Is Full of Sweet Health Benefits, From Antioxidants to Anti-inflammation

-You may already be familiar with honey as a popular alternative to other refined sugars.
-Because honey is so high in fructose, it's actually sweeter than regular sugar, meaning you can often use less to get that same sweetness you're craving.
-But did you know that there's a difference between the regular honey you buy in the bear-shaped bottle and the cloudy-looking raw honey you might have seen in jars in health food stores?
-As it turns out, raw honey is quite different from its processed counterpart.
-We tapped a dietician to get the lowdown on this buzzy superfood, raw honey, and learn why you might want to keep a jar as a staple in both your pantry and medicine cabinet for all its healthy benefits.
+You probably know honey as a popular alternative to refined sugars.
+And because it's high in fructose, honey is actually sweeter than regular sugar, so you can often use less to get the sweetness you're craving.
+But did you know there's a difference between the regular honey you buy in the bear-shaped bottle and the cloudy-looking jars of raw honey on the shelf in health food stores?
+Turns out, raw honey is quite different from its processed counterpart.
+We tapped a dietician to give us the lowdown on all the healthy benefits of this buzzy superfood—raw honey—and tell us why we might want to keep a jar in our pantry and medicine cabinet.

 How is raw honey different from regular honey?